pip-services/pip-services-docs/content/en/python/swagger/_index.md

 no_list: true
 weight: 500
 description: >
-    Swagger UI for Pip.Services in Python

-    This module is a part of the [Pip.Services](http://pipservices.org) polyglot microservices toolkit.

-    The swagger module provides a Swagger UI that can be added into microservices and is seamlessly integrated with existing REST and Commandable HTTP services.
+  This module provides a Swagger UI that can be added into microservices and is seamlessly integrated with existing REST and Commandable HTTP services.
 ---